wojciechszmelczerczyk/login-page-ui-tests/docs/login/successful.md

 ## Description

-This test case verifies that a user can successfully log in with valid credentials and successful hello message is being prompted.
+This test case verifies that a user can successfully log in with valid credentials and successful hello message is being prompted and login button text is changed to `Log Out`.

 ## Input data